rubab-malik/Fraud-Prevention-Machine-Learning-Driven-Detection-System/README.md

   - Open the web application in the browser using the URL provided by Streamlit.
 We can interact with the application to explore the dataset, model performance metrics, and predictions made by the best-performing model (XGBoost in this case).

 ## Key Takeaways
-Request more instances of fraudulent transactions from the organization to improve model training and prediction accuracy.
+-Request more instances of fraudulent transactions from the organization to improve model training and prediction accuracy.
-Address imbalanced dataset challenges with techniques such as oversampling, undersampling, or using cost-sensitive learning.
+-Address imbalanced dataset challenges with techniques such as oversampling, undersampling, or using cost-sensitive learning.
-Optimize computational resources and training times by leveraging scalable solutions like Apache Spark or distributed computing.
+-Optimize computational resources and training times by leveraging scalable solutions like Apache Spark or distributed computing.
-Seek clarity on column names to potentially merge related variables, inform feature engineering, and improve model interpretability.
+-Seek clarity on column names to potentially merge related variables, inform feature engineering, and improve model interpretability.
-#### #Repository Contents
+## #Repository Contents
 README.md: This file, containing an overview of the project and instructions. code/: Folder containing the Jupyter notebooks, Python scripts, and Streamlit app code. presentation/: Folder containing the project presentation slides.

 ## Challenges Faced
-Sparsity of the dataset
+-Sparsity of the dataset
-A large number of missing values
+-A large number of missing values
-Imbalanced 'isFraud' variable
+-Imbalanced 'isFraud' variable
-Dataset size and complexity made hyperparameter tuning
+-Dataset size and complexity made hyperparameter tuning

 ## Repository Contents
-README.md: This file, containing an overview of the project and instructions. code/: Folder containing the Jupyter notebooks, Python scripts, and Streamlit app code. presentation/: Folder containing the project presentation slides.
+-README.md: This file, containing an overview of the project and instructions.
+-code/: Folder containing the Jupyter notebooks, Python scripts, and Streamlit app code.
+-presentation/: Folder containing the project presentation slides.
 ## Google-Drive-Data-Folder"
-Due to the large size of the dataset (1.35GB), it is not included in the GitHub repository.
-You can access the original data files and all other project files in this Google Drive folder.https://drive.google.com/drive/folders/18LUIIgHwlOQ5ks5DswfnHTXm680d9mxk</a>
+-Due to the large size of the dataset (1.35GB), it is not included in the GitHub repository.
+You can access the original data files and all other project files in this -Google Drive folder.https://drive.google.com/drive/folders/18LUIIgHwlOQ5ks5DswfnHTXm680d9mxk</a>